gustavopinto/gustavopinto.github.com/_pages/students.md

 I am continuously looking for good people to join my research group, at all levels: undergraduate students (urop), M.S students, Ph.D. students, Postdocs, or research programmers.
 Read more [here](/pos-graduacao) if interested.

-**UPDATE**: I recently accepted a position in the industry, so my time became even scarser.
-If you _really_ want to work with me, please make sure you can conduct most your work independently.
+**UPDATE**: I recently accepted a position in the industry, so I am only accepting 1--3 new students per year at most.

 ## Current students